sonjagrath/modelling_gall_wasps/README.md

 This repository contains data and scripts for the manuscript:

-> Taprogge M, Grath S. Modelling Wolbachia-induced cytoplasmic incompatibility in oak gallwasps with cyclical parthenogenesis. [in preparation]
+> Taprogge M, Grath S. Modelling Wolbachia-induced cytoplasmic incompatibility in oak gallwasps with cyclical parthenogenesis. [submitted]

 ## Data availability

 * All code is available in this github repository.
-* Supplementary material for the publication is available at figshare: <!-- still to be done -->
+* Supplementary material for the publication is available after publishing. <!-- still to be done -->

 ## Directory structure